Archive data and documents

-Before selecting how you will archive your data, review the best practices and considerations for data sharing and archiving provided by the Duke Office of Scientific Integrity and the Duke Libraries.
+Before selecting how data will be archived, researchers should review the best practices and considerations for data sharing and archiving provided by the Duke Office of Scientific Integrity and the Duke Libraries.

 Retention of study-related documents should also follow best practices set by the institution.
 Review the DUHS Institutional Review Board’s policy on the retention of records and the Duke Faculty Handbook policy on research records for more information on what documents need to be archived and retention durations.

 The tool below presents archival options depending on the data-type and any associated access restrictions based on data classification standards.
-Answer the following questions about your research to see which archival options best suit your needs.
+Answer the following questions about the research to see which archival options best suit the project's specific needs.